algorandfoundation/specs/dev/ledger.md

 group at any time during evaluation (see [ApplicationCall Transaction Semantics]), then the block is invalid.

-If the sum of the lenghts of all the logic signatures and their arguments in a transaction group exceeds the number of transactions in the group times 1000 bytes (consensus variable `MaxLogicSigSize`), then the block in invalid.
+If the sum of the lengths of all the logic signatures and their arguments in a transaction group exceeds the number of transactions in the group times 1000 bytes (consensus variable `MaxLogicSigSize`), then the block in invalid.

-Beyond the TxGroup, MinFee, Box, and LogicSig size checks, each transaction in a group is evaluated separately and must be valid on its own, as described below in the [Validity and State Changes] section.
+Beyond the TxGroup, MinFee, Box size, and LogicSig size checks, each transaction in a group is evaluated separately and must be valid on its own, as described below in the [Validity and State Changes] section.
 For example, an account with balance 50 could not spend 100 in transaction